hashicorp/design-system/packages/flight-icons/README.md

 [![npm version](https://badge.fury.io/js/%40hashicorp%2Fflight-icons.svg)](https://badge.fury.io/js/%40hashicorp%2Fflight-icons)

 A package for the icons from `flight`, which can be used in React or Ember apps.
-Currently in development.

 ## Installation and Usage